vaughnteegarden/slate/source/includes/_howto.md

 ```

-To get started, import the SDK into your file.
+To get started, import the SDK into your code file.

 The SDK must be initialized before use.
 When initializing the SDK, you must specify your `API Key`, and the `server environment` you are targeting.